paragi/rocket-store/README.md

 * Works without configuration or setup.
 * Records (arrays) are stored in editable text files.

-Contra indications
-* No record locking
-* No linked relations
-* No NULL values
-* No duplicate keys
-* No full table scan search
-* No complex search facilities

 ## Introduction
 You can POST, GET or DELETE one or more records in a collection.